g-leech/argmin-gravitas/_posts/2011-08-17-sentiment.md

 ## Day 15: Bingley to Littleborough

 Wake to find a passing dog has eaten my breakfast.
 Eat cereal on the verge of an A-road.
 We climb 1500 feet in two miles - on the edge of the Pennines now.
 Haworth is bloody dramatic - all 40 degree valleys and Burtonesque outcrops.
-More bland road towns, and thenO!A highlight of the whole trip: an incredible, four-mile-long regular downslope to Hebden Bridge.
+More bland road towns, and then<br><br>O!<br><br>A highlight of the whole trip: an incredible, four-mile-long regular downslope to Hebden Bridge.
 Didn't pedal once.
 Shower at Todmorden and doze on an ex-golfcourse (what a lovely concept that is!)
 Power on to Summit Quarry, a stunning but midgey campsite.
 Tomato is the travel staple for some reason: 5/6 of the meals centre on it.<br />

 <br>